Tokyo City Air Terminal: History

 T-CAT was opened in 1972 in preparation for the opening of the New Tokyo International Airport (now known as Narita Airport) in 1978.
-Since Narita Airport is located 66 km from the city, the terminal was intended to increase the convenience of the airport with offering airline check-in facilities until September 2001.
+Since Narita Airport is located 66 km from the city, the terminal was intended to increase the convenience of the airport with offering airline check-in facilities until the September 11, 2001 attacks.
 T-CAT also at one point had exit immigration pre-clearance desks, so that passengers could complete exit formalities at T-CAT and then use a special lane to bypass exit immigration at Narita Airport.

 Configuration

 Information and ticketing

 A tourist information center on the first floor provides inquiries and various brochures for tourist information.
 Tickets for Haneda can be purchased on the first floor (ground floor) of the main building, while tickets for Narita can be purchased on the third floor.

 Gates

 Departure gates on the third floor are used for Narita Airport bus service, while those on the first floor are used for Haneda.
 Arrival gates for both Narita and Haneda are located in the first floor.